alexander-akhmetov/python-telegram/CONTRIBUTING.md

 ## Coding style

-The project uses [black](https://github.com/psf/black) as an autoformatter and checker, along with a few linters.
+The project uses [ruff](https://docs.astral.sh/ruff/) as an autoformatter and linter.

 ## Tests